 7. Line up for an hour or two for a scoop of ice cream at that newly open shop, or a seat at that new Michelin-starred restaurant.

 8. Don’t greet your neighbor.
 Don’t knock on their door to say hello when you’ve just moved in.
 Avoid sharing an elevator with them.

-11. Wear a mask, literally and figuratively.
+11. In winter time, wear a mask, literally and figuratively.
 Protect yourself from the cold, protect other people from catching your cold, and protect your makeup.
-It’s a must in workdays.
+In spring time, protect yourself from pollen that will give you hay fever.
+Mask is a must in workdays.